A repeating fast radio burst associated with a persistent radio source: Persistent Radio Source

 \subsection{Variability and Spectrum of the PRS}

-The flux density of the source measured in each epoch is shown in ED \ref{tab:vla_observations}.
-Measured flux densities show no evidence for refractive interstellar scintillation, with variations in flux densities consistent with measurement errors.
-This can be accounted for if the source is more extended than the PRS for FRB 121102.

-In order to study the spectrum of the PRS, we split each of the observations into two, 1~GHz sub-bands.
-Then we measured the average flux density at each of the sub-bands over the campaign.
-By applying a Power-Law~(PL) model to fit the multi-band data, we determined the average PL spectral index of the PRS as $-0.41\pm$0.04.
-This is shown in ED~\ref{fig:spectrum}.
+The flux density of the source measured at each epoch is shown in \ref{tab:vla_observations}.
+Measured flux densities show variations that are mostly consistent with measurement errors, but there are $\sim2\sigma$ variations in the 2.5 GHz subband that, if real, could be refractive interstellar scintillation, or intrinsic variations, or both.
+In order to study the spectrum of the PRS, we split each of the observations into two, 0.5~GHz/1~GHz sub-bands.
+Then we measured the average flux density at each of the subbands over the campaign.
+The multi-band data were fit with a power-law model ($S_{\nu} \propto \nu^{\alpha}$, where $S_{\nu}$ is the observed flux density at the frequency $\nu$, $\alpha$ is the spectral index), yielding an average spectral index for the PRS of $-0.41\pm$0.04 (see \ref{fig:spectrum}).